Rust-Toulouse/CFP/.github/ISSUE_TEMPLATE/cfp_template.md

+---
+ name: CFP_TEMPLATE
+ about: Call For Participation

+ ---

  { Please fill in this template to help us have a better understanding of your talk}

 Language of the talk:
 - [ ] 🇫🇷